UtherII/utherii.github.io/README.md

 ## Shortened implementation
 ### What:
- - At some places implementations are shortened to display only the implemented trait (when the documented item is in the impl clause), or the implementing type prefixed by <i>for</i>(when the documented item is on the for clause):
+ - At some places implementations will be shortened : only the implemented trait appear since the implementer is the item being documented (or a related type).
  - The full trait definition is available in a hover popup.
+ - There will be a <sup>🛈</sup> mark at the end of the shortened implementation inviting to look for the full implementation in the tooltip if:
+   - The type in impl clause is not exactly the type being documented (like a reference to the type)
+   - If there was a where clause.
+ - The generic parameters are elided with `<...>`, unless there are only one character long.
  ### Why:
- - Many definitions are to complex to be displayed completely in a clean list.
+ - Full impl definitions are too complex to be displayed completely in a short list.
 ### Details:
- - If the type in the hidden impl/for clause is not exactly the type being documented(like a reference to the type), there will be a <sup>🛈</sup> mark at the end of the shortened implementation inviting to look for the full implementation in the tooltip.
- - If there was a where clause, there will be a <sup>🛈</sup> mark at the end of the shortened implementation inviting to look for the full implementation in the tooltip.
- - The generic parameters are elided with `<...>`, unless there are only one character generic parameters from the current item.
+ - In a comma separated list, if different implementations are identical once shortened, they appear once, but all the full implementations appear in the hover popup, separated by an horizontal rule.
 ### Question
  - Is there a better marker than <sup>🛈</sup>
 ### What's in the prototype:
  - Types are shortened in the "origin"" column in the summary (visible if you don't already group items by implementations)
- - Generic are always elided with <...> even if they are only one character generic parameters from the current item.
+ - Generic are always elided with <...> even if they are only one character long.

+## Source view